 Stupid cat.

-Grace pulled her attention from the quivering cat at his return.
-A ghost of her old curiosity lit her eyes as she tipped her head at him, in a mute question.
+Grace pulled her attention from the quivering Persian that was trying to meld into her side when he strolled in.
+A ghost of her old curiosity lit her eyes as she tipped her head at him.

 "I found it."